eccenca/documentation.eccenca.com/docs/consume/consuming-graphs-in-power-bi/index.md

 Power BI is a business analytics service by Microsoft.
 It aims to provide interactive visualizations and business intelligence capabilities with an interface simple enough for end users to create their own reports and dashboards.
 Power BI can be obtained from the [official Microsoft page](https://www.microsoft.com/download/details.aspx?id=45331)  and/or in the Windows Software Store.

-The latest (unsigned) version of our Power-BI-Connector is available from its source repository a version signed by eccenca is available with each Corporate Memory release.
+The latest (unsigned) version of our Power-BI-Connector is available from its source repository; a version signed by eccenca is available with each Corporate Memory release.

 - [eccenca github.com repository](https://github.com/eccenca/power-bi-connector/tags) (unsigned .mez file)![release](https://img.shields.io/github/release-date/eccenca/power-bi-connector?style=plastic) ![tag](https://img.shields.io/github/v/tag/eccenca/power-bi-connector?style=plastic)
 - [eccenca Corporate Memory Releases](https://releases.eccenca.com/power-bi-connector/) (signed .pqx file)